 2020/21 was a year of unprecedented challenges.
-Dealing with the immediate impacts of a global pandemic as well as continued increasing demand pressures.
+The Council had to deal with the immediate impacts of a global pandemic as well as continued increasing demand pressures.
 Despite these pressures, the Council made significant improvements across a range of areas and the Council continued to invest for the future in its asset base to provide essential infrastructure to support the growing population and it is important to appreciate these improvements.